CiscoDevNet/jtapi-samples/README.md

         - `Standard CTI Enabled`

+        - `Standard CTI Allow Control of all Devices`

-    - A [CTI controllable phone device](https://developer.cisco.com/site/jtapi/documents/cti-tapi-jtapi-supported-device-matrix/) (such as a Jabber Windows/Mac client) configured with at least one directory number, associated to the CUCM user
+    - One (or two, to try all sample scenarios) [CTI suported phone devices](https://developer.cisco.com/site/jtapi/documents/cti-tapi-jtapi-supported-device-matrix/) (includes Cisco IP Communicator and Jabber soft phones), each configured with at least one directory number, each associated to the CUCM user.

         >Note, ensure at least one directory number has `Allow Control of Device from CTI` enabled

-    - Ideally a destination phone number for testing (though you could have the phone call its own number)

 ## Getting started

-1. Make sure you have Oracle Java SE 1.8 installed, and `java` is available in the path
+1. Make sure you have OpenJDK 11 installed, `java` is available in the path, and `$JAVA_HOME` points to the right directory:

     ```bash
     $ java -version
-    java version "1.8.0_201"
+    openjdk 11.0.8 2020-07-14
-    Java(TM) SE Runtime Environment (build 1.8.0_201-b09)
+    OpenJDK Runtime Environment (build 11.0.8+10-post-Ubuntu-0ubuntu120.04)
-    Java HotSpot(TM) 64-Bit Server VM (build 25.201-b09, mixed mode)
+    OpenJDK 64-Bit Server VM (build 11.0.8+10-post-Ubuntu-0ubuntu120.04, mixed mode, sharing)
     ```

+    ```bash
+    $ echo $JAVA_HOME
+    /usr/lib/jvm/java-1.11.0-openjdk-amd64
+    ```

-1. Open a terminal window and use `git` to clone this repository:
+1. Open a terminal and use `git` to clone this repository:

     ```bash
     git clone https://github.com/CiscoDevNet/jtapi-samples.git